E-Books and More!

 *We suggest starting with Libby if you are brand new to digital apps!*

-Libby has e-books and e-audiobooks that can be checked out for up to 3 weeks and they return automatically on the due date.
+Libby has e-books, e-audiobooks, and magazines that can be checked out for up to 3 weeks and they return automatically on the due date.
 You can use the app's filter feature to only show you books that are available right now to check out, which allows you to have a better browsing experience.
 Our subscription is shared with area libraries and is known as "eMediaLibrary".

 Download the app from the app store on your device, or read directly from a web browser.